-• Change the setting to correspond to 64-bit inodes

-Use the fsinodectl command to change the file system settings to support 64-bit inodes.
+Change the setting to correspond to 64-bit inodes If the number of files and directories that were created in the file system exceeds 100 million, use the fsinodectl command to change the file system settings to support 64-bit inodes.
 Note that this change is irreversible.
 For notes about supporting 64-bit inodes, see the Installation and Configuration Guide.